microchip-pic-avr-examples/dspic33c-can-tp/README.md

 ## Setup for Board 2:

-   This project is meant to kick of the message setting.
+   The project for board 2 is meant to wait until it receives a message before responding.
 It requires an led.
-This will utilize the dspic33ck-curiosity-can-tp to recieve, process and respond to devices with an ID of 0xA1.
+This will utilize the dspic33ck-curiosity-can-tp to receive, process and respond to devices with an ID of 0xA1.

     With the dspic33ck-curiosity-can-tp.X project open in the MPLAB® X IDE.